 -

-CONSULTANT at HUMBER POLYTECHNIC (where I perform Research, Training, Policy Analysis, Curriculum Review, and Course Development as a preferred vendor)
+Consultant at Humber Polytechnic (Research, Training, Policy Analysis, Curriculum Review, and Course Development as a preferred vendor, 2023-present)

 Edward Fenner, MA